Terms and Conditions

 Insofar as we are permitted to do so by law or professional guidelines, we reserve the right to exercise a lien over all funds, documents and records in our possession relating to all engagements for you until all outstanding fees and disbursements are paid in full.

 24. Limitation of liability

 We will provide our services with reasonable care and skill.
 Our liability to you is limited to losses, damages, costs and expenses caused by our negligence or wilful default.

-You either as a company or as an individual director will not hold us or our directors and staff, responsible, to the fullest extent permitted by law, for any loss suffered by you arising from any misrepresentation (intentional or unintentional) supplied to us orally or in writing in connection with this agreement.
+You will not hold us or our directors and staff, responsible, to the fullest extent permitted by law, for any loss suffered by you arising from any misrepresentation (intentional or unintentional) supplied to us orally or in writing in connection with this agreement.
 You have agreed that you will not bring any claim in connection with services we provide to you against any of our directors or employees personally.

 Exclusion of liability for loss caused by others

 We will not be liable if such losses, penalties, surcharges, interest or additional tax liabilities are due to the acts or omissions of any other person or due to the provision to us of incomplete, misleading or false information or if they are due to a failure to act on our advice or a failure to provide us with relevant information.

 Exclusion of liability in relation to circumstances beyond our control

 We will not be liable to you for any delay or failure to perform our obligations under this engagement letter if the delay or failure is caused by circumstances outside our reasonable control.